danielwhitehead1/gifter.RecommenderSystem/README.md

-Repository to store shcedule functions for Gifter.
+Repository that contains the recommender system for Gifter.